Mucolipidosis Type IV (MLIV) is characterized by:

 • Cognitive delays

-• Children typically reach a maximum developmental age of 18 months in language and fine motor function.
+• Children typically reach a maximum developmental age of 18-24 months in expressive language and fine motor function

 • Receptive language abilities are better than expressive abilities